-Through the present document, the Global Campaign to Reclaim Peoples Sovereignty, Dismantle Corporate Power and Stop Impunity (Global Campaign) wishes to participate constructively and positively to the negotiating process and bring the voice of the movements and organisations of the Campaign to the process.
+Campaign to the process.
 This concept paper presents our main observations and proposals to the draft binding instrument.
-These proposals originate from and/or are inspired by the Treaty Proposal of the Global Campaign1 and the Elements Documents presented by the Presidency in 20172.
+These proposals originate from and/or are inspired by the Treaty Proposal of the Global Campaign2 and the Elements Documents presented by the Presidency in 20173.